/ tool-comparisons / Netlify vs Fly.io for Solo Developers

 Netlify made deploying static sites so simple that it changed how we think about frontend hosting.
 Connect your GitHub repo, configure a build command, and your site is live on a global CDN.
 Preview deployments for every pull request, built-in form handling, and serverless functions for light backend work.
 For static content, the developer experience is excellent.

 I've had Netlify projects running for over a year on the free tier without issues.
-The 100GB bandwidth and 300 build minutes cover most solo projects easily.
-When you need a contact form, Netlify handles it without a separate backend.
+Netlify moved new accounts to a credit-based model in late 2025, so the free plan now hands you a fixed monthly allotment of 300 credits instead of the old 100GB bandwidth and 300 build minutes split.
+In practice that still covers most idle and low-traffic solo projects, and when a free project runs out of credits it pauses until the next billing cycle rather than charging you.
+When you need a contact form, Netlify handles it without a separate backend, and form submissions stopped consuming credits on Credit plans as of April 2026.
 When you need a redirect, you drop a _redirects file and it works.
 Simple stuff done simply.

 The limitations show up when you need more than static hosting.
 Netlify's serverless functions have cold starts, execution time limits, and no persistent connections.
 If your project outgrows JAMstack, you'll need to bring in another platform for the backend.